physical activity is a human right

 COST OF MEDICAL EQUIPMENT

 No one prosthesis or wheelchair can fully replace what the human body can do.
 So why do we limit individuals with disabilities to just one option?
 Activity-specific prosthetics and wheelchairs allow the disability community to be active, but the cost is out of reach when not covered by insurance.
 A running prosthesis costs $15,000-$25,000 per limb, and sports-specific wheelchairs are $2,000-$6,000.
-Each is customized to the individual’s unique body.
+Each is customized to the individual’s unique body.21 MILLION

 21 million people live with a physical disability in the United States.